kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     >UPDATE tbl_md5 SET id = CONV(md5, 16, 10);

 Does it work now?
+No, it doesn't.

 PRIMARY KEY clause (digression)
 ----------

-No, it doesn't.

     >ALTER TABLE bak.tbl_md5 PARTITION BY hash (id_ct * 100 + id_ct) PARTITIONS 100;
     ERROR 1503 (HY000): A PRIMARY KEY must include all columns in the table's partitioning function

 Oh yes, of course.

 When I encountered this error the first time it took quite a while for me to understand.
-Of course, Google was my first reach for help, but everybody just said: the error message tells it all.
+Google was my first reach for help as usual, but everybody just said: the error message tells it all.
 This didn't help me much.

 With a primary key as the only unique key, things may be easier to understand, but I happened to tackle a table with an additional unique key and had to comprehend that every unique key has to be changed accordingly.

+The fix is easily done in any case:

     >ALTER TABLE `tbl_md5` ADD PRIMARY KEY `md5_lg_id_ct` (`md5`, `lg`, `id_ct`), DROP INDEX `PRIMARY`;

 As you see, the primary key was a compound key to begin with, adding a language code to the md5 value.

 But now it should work, right?

     >ALTER TABLE bak.tbl_md5 PARTITION BY hash (id_ct * 100 + id_ct) PARTITIONS 100;
     ERROR 1690 (22003): BIGINT UNSIGNED value is out of range in '(`bak`.`#sql-180b_fc18`.`id_ct` * 100)'